 Welcome to the Othermill

-This guide will explain how to set up and and start using the Othermill.
+This guide explains how to set up and and start using the Othermill.
 It’s a simple process: unpack, insert the collet, install Otherplan, and make your first project!

 A complete getting started guide is included with the Othermill and available as a downloadable PDF.